CeliaBenquet/CeliaBenquet/README.md

 ### Hi there I'm Célia (she/her) 👋

-I'm a first-year PhD student at the [Mathis Lab of Adaptative Intelligence](http://www.mackenziemathislab.org/) 🐭.
+I'm a second-year PhD candidate at the [Mathis Lab of Adaptative Intelligence](http://www.mackenziemathislab.org/) 🐭.

 🔭 I'm currently working on understanding how the brain represents external features in its environment and constructs internal models to generalize and extract the relevant information from it 🧩.
 I have a strong interest in investigating the dynamics 💫 taking place during the formation of such neural representations while learning a task.
 To do so, I relate motor control 💪 and vision 👀 by exploring the processes at play in active sensing.